The Corn Is Green (1945 film): Plot

 In 1895, L.C.
 (Lily Cristobel) Moffatt, M.A, comes to a Welsh coal mining area, to the village of Glansarno (English spelling).
 She is determined to set up a school to serve the boys who go by singing on their way home from work.
 (They go into the mine at age 12.)
 She gets off on the wrong foot with the local squire, ensuring his resistance to and obstruction of her efforts.
 She enlists the help of Mr. Jones and Miss Ronberry, and plans to buy a nearby barn and turn it into a schoolhouse.
 She meets so much resistance that eventually, she considers giving up.
 Then she discovers a promising student, Morgan Evans, a miner seemingly destined for a life of hard work and heavy drink.
 She is captivated by an essay he writes that begins “If a light come into the mine...”
 With renewed hope, she works hard to help him realize his potential and opens her home to give lessons to people of all ages.

-Miss Moffatt brings with her her housekeeper, Mrs. Watty and Watty’s illegitimate daughter Bessie, who is in her early teens.
+Miss Moffatt brings with her her housekeeper, Mrs. Watty and Watty's illegitimate daughter Bessie, who is in her early teens.
 Bessie is a vain, selfish, discontented, lascivious liar, and she only gets worse as time passes.
 One day she throws a tantrum when she is told she cannot go to the fair, and Miss Moffatt locks her in her room, promising to send her out to work the next day, since she finds school so boring.
 That night, Bessie sneaks out the window to waylay Morgan as he leaves the house.
 He is drunk and has just had a huge row with Miss Moffatt, rebelling at the constant control and the humiliation from those who call him “the teacher’s little dog.”
-Bessy sings a sweet-sounding but bawdy Welsh song to him, and they fall into each other's arms.
+Bessie sings a sweet-sounding but bawdy Welsh song to him, and they fall into each other's arms.